SavvasEft/DataPipeline101/README.md

 # DataPipeline101

+Describing how to create data pipelines

-How to create data pipelines
+ex01:How to create data pipelines with a .yaml file